ploomber/sql/docs/mini-projects/recommendation-system/setting-up-fastapi.md

 We've so far extracted data from an API, performed EDA on said data, and created a recommender system.
 Let's put everything into action by serving our recommender system using an easy to use tool called FastAPI.

 [FastAPI](https://fastapi.tiangolo.com/) is **fast**.
 Serving our recommender system using this tool can be done in just one `.py` script.
 Let's first go through a brief overview of FastAPI before implementing it into our project.
-If you're already familiar with FastAPI, feel free to skip to the [Creating the Recommender App](#creating-the-recommender-app) section.
+If you're already familiar with FastAPI, feel free to skip to the "Creating the Recommender App" section.

 ## What is FastAPI?